-We extend our deep appreciation to the Daniels Fund for its support of our work.
-A generous grant from the fund is supporting our initiatives to integrate ethical decision-making into our course guides and to build some 70 online instructional modules (LAPs) that will address ethics in the context of the national standards.
+A generous grant from the Daniels Fund is supporting our initiatives to integrate ethical decision-making into our course guides and to build some 70 online instructional modules (LAPs) that will address ethics in the context of the national standards.
 In addition, the grant will support a new ethical leadership course as described below.
 These materials will be available free as they are released over the next five years.

 Free Course Guides